pm-practices/pm-blog/drafts/Welcome-to-Product-Management-Practices.md

 Other resources:
 - There is an amazing amount of material produced by Pivotal and its alumni at [Labs Practices][5] and the [Alumni Codex][6], respectively.
 - I learned about [writing practices][7], and became a True Believer in Product Requirements Documents during my time at Hashicorp.
-- [Farther, faster, and Far Less Drama][8] is a leadership guide that focuses on making decisions as a team.
+- [Farther, faster, and Far Less Drama][8], by Janice and Jason Fraser is a leadership guide that focuses on making decisions as a team.
 If you want to be a better leader, and a better team player, I can't think of a better book.
+- If you want to benefit from lessons in startups, check out [The Hard Thing About Hard Things][hard-things], by Ben Horowitz (of Andreesen-Horowitz).
+It's full of valuable founder insights about building successful organizations.
+I especially appreciate the peacetime/wartime CEO article and the advice about reconsidering your sales team.
+- If you have a child, or relative who is not in technology, buy a copy of [What do Product Managers Do?][pm-kids-book], by Tami Reiss.
+It explains, in a way that's approachable by anyone, what the job of a Product Manager is.

 **Conventions**